The Role of Gamification in Modern Advertising

 Information about users is always worth its weight in gold, especially with the news about the cookieless future (more details about it).
 Enough audience data allows marketers and brands to create a more relevant offer and anticipate consumers’ needs, but it is not easy to get it.
 However, when users interact with the entertainment content and the rewards, they are more willing to share useful information about themselves.

 Banners’ blindness and ignoring of CTA (Call to Action) are common problems of advertising.
 But if the audience is engaged in gaming ads, they more often react on CTA than when viewing a static banner or another familiar ad format.
 These effects of gamification in advertising further reflected the indicators of traffic quality like time spent on the site, pages per visit, bounce rate, and CTR.

 The possibility of presenting and discovering your product with gamification is easier and more interesting.
 To do this, it is not necessary to develop a complex game.
 It will be enough to use available advertising formats with game elements.

 There are rewarded ads, interactive banners, playable banners, and coloring banners.
 Let’s talk about each of them in detail.

 1. Rewarded ads

 The most popular format of gamification in advertising.
 The user watches an advertising creative and then receives a reward—for example, additional bonuses in the game, a discount, or a promotional code.
-Rewarded ads can be either banner or video and can also be used in in-app ads (more about in-app ads).
+Rewarded ads can be either banner or video and can also be used in in-app ads.